-You will need to know how to work with the UA's student computer access system -D2L.
+You will need to know how to work with the UA's student computer access system - D2L.
 A link to the Launch Pad tutorial can be found on the class D2L page.
-Further, please sign on to the GHRD web platform as a MA student as this will be our user platform for aspects of the course like external participants.
-The link is located at www.globalhumanrightsdirect.com If there are any problems or questions about these links, please contact me or Human Rights Practice Program Manager Mette Brogden (metteb@email.arizona.edu) for assistance.
+Further, please sign on to the GHRD web platform as a MA student as this will be our user platform for aspects of course like The link is located the external participants. www.globalhumanrightsdirect.com If there are any problems or questions about these links, please contact me or Human Rights Practice Program Manager Mette Brogden (metteb@email.arizona.edu) for assistance.